Neutrino Mass Ordering from Oscillations and Beyond: 2018 Status and Future Prospects: Summary

 As we have seen in section~\ref{sec:osc-current}, the combination of all current neutrino experiments leads to a preference for normal ordering of $3.4\sigma$, within the context of the latest frequentists global data analyses.
-The Bayesian analysis described in the previous section confirms these results, as we have reported a $\sigma$ evidence for normal mass ordering.
-In principle, one may expect to achieve further sensitivity on the neutrino mass ordering from more precise data by the current long-baseline and atmospheric neutrino experiments.
-However, indications above the 3$\sigma$ level from a single experiment seem very unlikely.
-This will be one of the main goals of the next-generation neutrino oscillation experiments, including new long-baseline, reactor, and atmospheric neutrino detectors.
-These upcoming experiments will be able to measure the neutrino mass ordering with astonishing precision.
+The Bayesian analysis described in the previous section confirms these results, as we have reported a $ \sigma$ evidence for normal mass ordering.
+In principle, one may expect to achieve further sensitivity on the neutrino mass ordering from more precise data by the current long-baseline and atmospheric neutrino experiments, since these experiments will still run for some time before the new experiments will take over.
+However, it is not easy to predict the final results of current experiments, since the sensitivity to the mass ordering is highly correlated to the true value of the CP phase $\deltacp$.
+The NO$\nu$A experiment alone expects a 3$\sigma$ sensitivity for 30-50\% of the values of $\deltacp$ by 2024~\cite{nova-himmel}.
+If $\deltacp=3\pi/2$, the expected sensitivity would be higher than that and, then, a very strong result could be obtained by 2024~\cite{nova-himmel}.
+Note, however, that the NO$\nu$A sensitivity analysis considers a fixed value of $\theta_{13}$ and does not marginalize over $\Delta m_{31}^2$.
+Upgrading T2K to T2K-II will improve the sensitivity substantially, since the experiment should gather around $20\times10^{21}$~POT by 2026, which would be roughly 6 times the current amount of data\footnote{We are not aware of any study showing the T2K or SK expectations to the mass ordering in the next few years.}.
+Combining beam data from T2K with atmospheric data from SK can improve the sensitivity even further, as shown in Ref.~\cite{Abe:2017aap}.
+Performing a combined fit of T2K, NO$\nu$A and eventually SK could bring the sensitivity to the $5\sigma$ level within a few years.
+In any case, apart from the combinations of different experiments, a very robust determination of the neutrino mass ordering from a single current experiment seems rather unlikely.
+Indeed, one of the main goals of the next-generation neutrino oscillation experiments, including new long-baseline, reactor, and atmospheric neutrino detectors, will be to perform the determination of the mass ordering by a single experiment.
+The upcoming facilities will be able to measure the neutrino mass ordering with astonishing precision.
 In this section we briefly discuss some of the proposed projects and their physics potential.